-Article 5(1)(c) of the VBER provides that the supplier may not impose an obligation causing the authorised distributors, either directly or indirectly, not to sell the brands of particular competing suppliers.
-This provision aims specifically at avoiding horizontal collusion to exclude particular brands through the creation of a selective group of brands by the leading suppliers.
-Such an obligation is unlikely to be exemptible when the market share of the five largest suppliers is equal to or exceeds 50%, unless none of the suppliers imposing such an obligation belongs to the five largest suppliers on the market.
+Pursuant to Article 5(1), point (c) of Regulation (EU) X, the supplier may not impose an obligation causing the authorised distributors, either directly or indirectly, not to sell the brands of particular competing suppliers.
+This provision is intended to discourage horizontal collusion to exclude particular brands through the creation of a selective group of brands by the leading suppliers.
+Such an obligation is unlikely to be exemptible when the combined market share of the five largest suppliers is equal to or exceeds 50%, unless none of the suppliers imposing such an obligation belongs to the five largest suppliers on the market.

-Competition concerns relating to the foreclosure of other suppliers will normally not arise as long as other suppliers are not prevented from using the same distributors, as, for example, when selective distribution is combined with single branding.
+Competition concerns relating to the foreclosure of other suppliers will generally not arise as long as other suppliers are not prevented from using the same distributors, as may occur where, for example, selective distribution is combined with single branding.
 In the case of a dense network of authorised distributors or in the case of a cumulative effect, the combination of selective distribution and a non-compete obligation may pose a risk of foreclosure of other suppliers.
-In that case, the principles set out in section 2.1. of these Guidelines on single branding apply.
-Where selective distribution is not combined with a non-compete obligation, foreclosure of competing suppliers from the market may still be a concern where the leading suppliers apply not only purely qualitative selection criteria, but also impose on their distributors certain additional obligations such as the obligation to reserve a minimum shelf-space for the supplier’s products or to ensure that the distributor’s sales of the supplier’s products reach a minimum share of the distributor's total turnover.
-Such a problem is unlikely to arise if the share of the market covered by selective distribution is does not exceed 50% or, where this coverage ratio is exceeded, if the market share of the five largest suppliers does not exceed 50%.
+In that case, the guidance relating to single branding set out in section 8.2.1. applies.
+Where selective distribution is not combined with a non-compete obligation, foreclosure of competing suppliers from the market may still be a concern.
+This is the case where the leading suppliers apply not only purely qualitative selection criteria, but also impose on their distributors certain additional obligations such as the obligation to reserve a minimum shelf-space for the supplier’s products or to ensure that the distributor’s sales of the supplier’s products reach a minimum share of the distributor's total turnover.
+Such a problem is unlikely to arise if the share of the market covered by selective distribution does not exceed 50% or, where that coverage ratio is exceeded, if the market share of the five largest suppliers does not exceed 50%.

-Assessing the dynamics of the market is important as growing demand, changing technologies and changing market positions may make negative effects less likely than in mature markets..
+Assessing the dynamics of the market is important, as growing demand, changing technologies and changing market positions may make negative effects less likely than would be the case in mature markets.

-Selective distribution may be efficient when it leads to savings in logistical costs due to economies of scale in transport, which may occur irrespective of the nature of the product (see paragraph (14)(g) of these Guidelines).
-However, such an efficiency is usually only marginal in selective distribution systems.
-To assess whether selective distribution is justified to help solve a free-rider problem between distributors (see paragraph (14)(b) of these Guidelines) or to help create or maintain a brand image (see paragraph (14)(h) of these Guidelines), the nature of the product is important.
-In general, the use of e for selective distribution to achieve these types of efficiencies is more likely to be justified for new products, complex products or products whose qualities are difficult to judge before consumption (so-called experience products) or even after consumption (so-called credence products).
-The combination of selective distribution with a location clause, to protect an authorised distributor against competition from other authorised distributors opening a shop in its vicinity, may in particular fulfil the conditions of Article 101(3) if the combination is indispensable to protect substantial and relationship-specific investments made by the authorised distributor (see paragraph (14)(e) of these Guidelines).
-To ensure that the least anti- competitive restraint is used, it is relevant to assess whether the same efficiencies can be obtained at a comparable cost by, for instance, service requirements alone.
+Selective distribution may be efficient when it leads to savings in logistical costs due to economies of scale in transport, which may occur irrespective of the nature of the product (see paragraph (16)(g)).
+However, this type of efficiency is usually only marginal in selective distribution systems.
+To assess whether selective distribution is justified to help solve a free-rider problem between distributors (see paragraph (16)(b)) or to help create or maintain a brand image (see paragraph (16)(h)), the nature of the product is important.
+In general, the use of selective distribution to achieve those types of efficiencies is more likely to be justified for new products, complex products or products whose qualities are difficult to judge before consumption (so-called experience products) or even after consumption (so-called credence products).
+The combination of selective distribution with a location clause, for the purpose of protecting an authorised distributor against competition from other authorised distributors opening a shop in its vicinity, may in particular fulfil the conditions of Article 101(3) of the Treaty if the combination is indispensable to protect substantial and relationship-specific investments made by the authorised distributor (see paragraph (16)(e)).
+To ensure that the least anti- competitive restraint is used, it is relevant to assess whether the same efficiencies can be obtained at a comparable cost by, for instance, imposing service requirements alone.

-Example of quantitative selective distribution
+The following is an example of quantitative selective distribution: